DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 }
 ```
 ## Azure Functions V2 Dependency injection
 After setting up your DbContext you probably want to use it in your Azure Functions.
 In order for you to effectively do that you have to setup proper dependency injection.
-Sadly this is not yet supported out of the box in Azure Functions so you'll have to build it your own.
-Don't be sad

-I have found a pretty good implementation on [Github](https://github.com/BorisWilhelms/azure-function-dependency-injection).
-Once you have a project with that code you can just reference that project from your Azure Functions project or just create a Nuget package.
+Sadly this is not yet supported out of the box in Azure Functions V1 or V2 so you'll have to build it your own.
+Don't be sad I have found a pretty good implementation on [Github](https://github.com/BorisWilhelms/azure-function-dependency-injection).
+Once you have a project with that code you can just reference that project from within your Azure Functions project or just create a Nuget package.

-All you then have to do it setup a ServiceProvider and add your dependencies simular to what you would have done in ASP.net core for instance.
-Note that the package `Microsoft.EntityFrameworkCore` contains a `AddDbContext` method that is build for EF Core contexts.
+All you then have to do is setup a ServiceProvider and add your dependencies simular to what you would have done in ASP.net core for instance.
+Note that the package `Microsoft.EntityFrameworkCore` contains a `AddDbContext` method that is build for injecting EF Core DbContexts.
 ```csharp
 public class ServiceProviderBuilder : IServiceProviderBuilder {